CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

 - % of incomplete Glossary entries.
 For example, each Glossary term should have a definition, description and more.
 This can help you understand how "mapped" your business is.

 The Glossary Terms can also be used in the search user interface for CluedIn.
-For example, if you wanted to search for "Customers" then you would be given an option to execute ther underlying rules set to run that search instead of just searching for the word "Customers".
+For example, if you wanted to search for "Customers" then you would be given an option to execute their underlying rules set to run that search instead of just searching for the word "Customers".

 To form your Glossary, we often recommend to interview the business users and to listen carefully to the words and terms that the business is using to request data.
 For example, if a business user asked for "I need all of our customers in Denmark that we have not signed and NDA with."